mhvwerts/pHfork/README.rst

 pHcalc (a fork)
 ###############

-*pHcalc* is a Python library for systematic calculations of solution pH, distribution diagrams, and titration curves.
+This fork is the adapted version of *pHcalc* used in our lab.

-This fork is the adapted version of pHcalc used in our lab.
+*pHcalc* is a Python library for systematic calculations of solution pH, distribution diagrams, and titration curves, using the law of mass action, effective equilibrium constants, and ignoring any changes in activity coefficients.

 The *pHcalc* a Python3 package with dependencies_ only on Numpy and Scipy.
 If you will be plotting the data, then there is an `optional